 No cable detected - cable isn’t detected

-Connecting - cable is detected and port negotiation is occuring
+Connecting - cable is detected and port negotiation is occurring

 Obtaining IP address - obtaining DHCP from provider and that can be either a isp device or the isp directly.

 WAN failed ping test - Health check failed.
 Message will be based on the 3 types of health check which are Ping, DNS and HTTP

 No SIM card detected - SIM card isn’t inserted of the SIM card needs cleaning, reseating or replacing.

 No device detected - This occurs when the cellular module is reset.
 Inserting a new SIM or swapping SIM cards should trigger this message as the device will reset the cellular module.